misskey-dev/misskey/README.md

 Setup and Installation
 ----------------------------------------------------------------
-If you want to create your Misskey instance, please see [Setup and installation guide](./docs/setup.en.md).
+If you want to run your own instance of Misskey, please see [Setup and installation guide](./docs/setup.en.md).

 Contribution